Percival33/phish-target-recognition/README.md

     ```
 2.  **Download VisualPhish Data:** In the main project folder, execute (by default, data will be downloaded to `PROJECT_ROOT_DIR/data/interim`):
     ```bash
-    # Make sure you have gdown installed: uv pip install gdown
     uv run --with gdown gdown 1ewejN6qo3Bkb8IYSKeklU4GIlRHqPlUC -O - --quiet | tar zxvf - -C "$PROJECT_ROOT_DIR/data/interim"
     ```
     If you want to download data to a different folder, change `"$PROJECT_ROOT_DIR/data/interim"` to your chosen path.